-How Involved are Hotel Owners in Property-Level Decisions?By Michael Sturman - Professor at Rutgers Universityand Demian Hodari - Associate Professor of Strategic Management at the Ecole Hôtelière Lausanne (EHL)and Michael J. Turner - Senior Lecturer in Accounting at The University of Queensland
+How Involved are Hotel Owners in Property-Level Decisions?By Michael Sturman - Professor of Human Resource Management at Rutgers Universityand Demian Hodari - Associate Professor of Strategic Management at the Ecole Hôtelière Lausanne (EHL)and Michael J. Turner - Senior Lecturer in Accounting at The University of Queensland

 How Involved are Hotel Owners in Property-Level Decisions? | By Demian Hodari

 Hotel owners increasingly contract hotel management companies to operate their properties.
 While extensive research has examined management agreements to determine the balance of power between owners and management companies, little research has investigated the actual role that hotel owners play in property-level decision making.
 This is perplexing because management companies generally insist that hotel management agreements (HMAs) specifically stipulate that the owner should not seek to influence the hotel's general manager (GM).
 In other words, in exchange for their services, management companies have generally required owners to relinquish involvement in the hotel's day-to-day business.
 However, hotel owners are increasingly sophisticated and institutional, suggesting they may not be content to remain uninvolved as individual or single-property owners had previously done.

 Management companies generally do not want owners to interfere.
 They tend to strive for complete managerial control because hotel operations are their area of expertise and the reason they have been hired.
 Their motivation for full autonomy may also be due to the fact they do not want the incentive fee bonuses on which their profits largely depend to be potentially hampered by owner interference.